tashad19/package-detector/README.md

 ## Usage

 ### Installation instructions
-- Python 3.x
+- Python 3.x with pip
-- For downloading other packages, open cmd and run: pip install -r requirements.txt
+- Requirements.txt: For downloading other packages, open cmd and run: pip install -r requirements.txt

 ### Camera options
 For testing purpose, you can use either: